ajw287/AE20401-logger/README.md

 The code should be portable since it is pure python.
 It has been written and tested under linux since the manufacturer supplied software is windows native.

-So far only the counter is implemented, this is just a simple proof-of-concept.
-Better parsing etc to follow.
+The system has basic logging functionality.
 Let me know if you see this project and are interested.